Eyes and Bipolar Disorder in the UK: Early Signs Your Eyes May Reveal

 1. Can eye changes show early signs of bipolar disorder?

 Yes.
-Subtle changes in eye movement or expression may appear before obvious mood swings.
+Subtle changes in eye movement, intensity, or emotional expression may appear before noticeable mood swings.

 2. What are common eye signs during mania?